andrebertonha/mobile/README.md

     + Instructions to run backend:
         - yarn dev on root folder
-        - open insomnia or postman use route http://localhost:3333/projects to post delete, update and create projects
+        - open insomnia or postman use route http://localhost:3333/projects to post delete, update and create projects.

         ## Routes